dbt-labs/docs.getdbt.com/website/docs/docs/deploy/run-visibility.md

 ## Run history

-The **Run History** dashboard in dbt Cloud helps you monitor the health of your dbt project.
+The **Run history** dashboard in dbt Cloud helps you monitor the health of your dbt project.
 It provides a detailed overview of all of your project's job runs and empowers you with a variety of filters to help you focus on specific aspects.
 You can also use it to review recent runs, find errored runs, and track the progress of runs in progress.
-You can access it on the top navigation menu by clicking **Deploy** and then **Run History**.
+You can access it on the top navigation menu by clicking **Deploy** and then **Run history**.

 The dashboard displays your full run history, including job name, status, associated environment, job trigger, commit SHA, schema, and timing info.